 Tour The course covers both the analytical and design layout skills required for the initial design of new aircraft concepts and emphasizes practical aircraft design including configuration layout development and design "rules-of-thumb" as well as the analytical tasks of design such as aerodynamic analysis and vehicle sizing.
 Special topics of interest include stealth design, VSTOL and helicopter design, design optimization and carpet plotting, and use of computers and CAD in conceptual design.

 The course consists of twenty 90-minute lectures as outlined below, covering material from Dr. Raymer's textbook plus several additional topics.
-Course material includes a copy of all lecture charts and a copy of Dr. Raymer's best-selling textbook, "Aircraft Design: A Conceptual Approach."
+Course material includes a copy of all lecture charts and a copy of Dr. Raymer's best-selling textbook, "Aircraft Design: A Conceptual Approach.".Instructor:

 Daniel P. Raymer